Security Testing Guide

 • Develops penetration scripts and tests.

-• Evaluates the impact of detected security breaches on the business.
+• Evaluates the impact of the detected weaknesses on the company.

 Security code review analyst